hashicorp/terraform-provider-azurerm/website/docs/r/media_transform.html.markdown

 A `output` block supports the following:

+* `audio_analyzer_preset` - (Optional) A `audio_analyzer_preset` block as defined below.

+* `builtin_preset` - (Optional) A `builtin_preset` block as defined below.

+* `face_detector_preset` - (Optional) A `face_detector_preset` block as defined below.

-* `on_error_type` - (Optional) A Transform can define more than one outputs.
+* `on_error_action` - (Optional) A Transform can define more than one outputs.
 This property defines what the service should do when one output fails - either continue to produce other outputs, or, stop the other outputs.
 The overall Job state will not reflect failures of outputs that are specified with `ContinueJob`.
 Possibles value are `StopProcessingJob` or `ContinueJob`.

-* `preset` - (Optional) A `preset` block as defined below.

 * `relative_priority` - (Optional) Sets the relative priority of the TransformOutputs within a Transform.
 This sets the priority that the service uses for processing Transform Outputs.
 Possibles value are `High`, `Normal` or `Low`.

+* `video_analyzer_preset` - (Optional) A `video_analyzer_preset` block as defined below.

+-> **NOTE:** Each output can only have one type of preset: builtin_preset,audio_analyzer_preset,face_detector_preset or video_analyzer_preset.
+If you need to apply differents presets you must create one output for each one.

 ---

+A `builtin_preset` block supports the following:

+* `preset_name` - (Optional) The built-in preset to be used for encoding videos.
+The allowed values are `AACGoodQualityAudio`, `AdaptiveStreaming`,`ContentAwareEncoding`, `ContentAwareEncodingExperimental`,`CopyAllBitrateNonInterleaved`, `H264MultipleBitrate1080p`,`H264MultipleBitrate720p`, `H264MultipleBitrateSD`,`H264SingleBitrate1080p`, `H264SingleBitrate720p` and `H264SingleBitrateSD`.

+---

-A `preset` block supports the following:
+A `audio_analyzer_preset` block supports the following:

-* `analysis_resolution` - (Optional) Possibles value are `SourceResolution` or `StandardDefinition`.
-Specifies the maximum resolution at which your video is analyzed.
-The default behavior is `SourceResolution` which will keep the input video at its original resolution when analyzed.
-Using `StandardDefinition` will resize input videos to standard definition while preserving the appropriate aspect ratio.
-It will only resize if the video is of higher resolution.
-For example, a 1920x1080 input would be scaled to 640x360 before processing.
-Switching to `StandardDefinition` will reduce the time it takes to process high resolution video.
-It may also reduce the cost of using this component (see https://azure.microsoft.com/en-us/pricing/details/media-services/#analytics for details).
-However, faces that end up being too small in the resized video may not be detected.
-This property is only used if the `type` of preset is `FaceDetectorPreset` otherwise will be ignored.
+* `audio_language` - (Optional) The language for the audio payload in the input using the BCP-47 format of 'language tag-region' (e.g: 'en-US').
+If you know the language of your content, it is recommended that you specify it.
+The language must be specified explicitly for AudioAnalysisMode:Basic, since automatic language detection is not included in basic mode.
+If the language isn't specified, automatic language detection will choose the first language detected and process with the selected language for the duration of the file.
+It does not currently support dynamically switching between languages after the first language is detected.
+The automatic detection works best with audio recordings with clearly discernable speech.
+If automatic detection fails to find the language, transcription would fallback to 'en-US'."
+The list of supported languages is available here: https://go.microsoft.com/fwlink/?linkid=2109463.

 * `audio_analysis_mode` - (Optional) Possibles value are `Basic` or `Standard`.
 Determines the set of audio analysis operations to be performed.

-This property is only used if the `type` of preset is `AudioAnalyzerPreset` or `VideoAnalyzerPreset`  otherwise will be ignored.
+---

+A `video_analyzer_preset` block supports the following:

 * `audio_language` - (Optional) The language for the audio payload in the input using the BCP-47 format of 'language tag-region' (e.g: 'en-US').
 If you know the language of your content, it is recommended that you specify it.
 The language must be specified explicitly for AudioAnalysisMode:Basic, since automatic language detection is not included in basic mode.
 If the language isn't specified, automatic language detection will choose the first language detected and process with the selected language for the duration of the file.
 It does not currently support dynamically switching between languages after the first language is detected.
 The automatic detection works best with audio recordings with clearly discernable speech.
 If automatic detection fails to find the language, transcription would fallback to 'en-US'."
 The list of supported languages is available here: https://go.microsoft.com/fwlink/?linkid=2109463.

-This property is only used if the `type` of preset is `AudioAnalyzerPreset` or `VideoAnalyzerPreset`  otherwise will be ignored.
+* `audio_analysis_mode` - (Optional) Possibles value are `Basic` or `Standard`.
+Determines the set of audio analysis operations to be performed.

 * `insights_type` - (Optional) Defines the type of insights that you want the service to generate.
 The allowed values are `AudioInsightsOnly`, `VideoInsightsOnly`, and `AllInsights`.
 If you set this to `AllInsights` and the input is audio only, then only audio insights are generated.
 Similarly if the input is video only, then only video insights are generated.
 It is recommended that you not use `AudioInsightsOnly` if you expect some of your inputs to be video only; or use `VideoInsightsOnly` if you expect some of your inputs to be audio only.
 Your Jobs in such conditions would error out.
-This attribute is only used if the `type` of preset is `VideoAnalyzerPreset`  otherwise will be ignored.

-* `preset_name` - (Optional) The built-in preset to be used for encoding videos.
-This property is only used if the `type` of preset is `BuiltInStandardEncoderPreset`  otherwise will be ignored.
-The allowed values are `AACGoodQualityAudio`, `AdaptiveStreaming`,`ContentAwareEncoding`, `ContentAwareEncodingExperimental`,`CopyAllBitrateNonInterleaved`, `H264MultipleBitrate1080p`,`H264MultipleBitrate720p`, `H264MultipleBitrateSD`,`H264SingleBitrate1080p`, `H264SingleBitrate720p` and `H264SingleBitrateSD`.

-* `type` - (Optional) The type of preset.
-Possibles values are `BuiltInStandardEncoderPreset`,`AudioAnalyzerPreset`,`VideoAnalyzerPreset` or `FaceDetectorPreset`.
+---

+A `face_detector_preset` block supports the following:

+* `analysis_resolution` - (Optional) Possibles value are `SourceResolution` or `StandardDefinition`.
+Specifies the maximum resolution at which your video is analyzed.
+The default behavior is `SourceResolution` which will keep the input video at its original resolution when analyzed.
+Using `StandardDefinition` will resize input videos to standard definition while preserving the appropriate aspect ratio.
+It will only resize if the video is of higher resolution.
+For example, a 1920x1080 input would be scaled to 640x360 before processing.
+Switching to `StandardDefinition` will reduce the time it takes to process high resolution video.
+It may also reduce the cost of using this component (see https://azure.microsoft.com/en-us/pricing/details/media-services/#analytics for details).
+However, faces that end up being too small in the resized video may not be detected.

 ## Attributes Reference